What is Precision Medicine?

 Typically when patients are prescribed medicine, doctors will consider a few factors such as lifestyle, genetics, and demographic factors to choose the best treatment plan.
 Even with these considerations, patients often end up being either over or under-prescribed or with a medicine that will not work for them.
 This leads to complications with side effects and results in patients wasting time and money on ineffective treatments.

 Genetic testing has reformed the process of prescribing medicine and has been shown to increase the effectiveness of treatment in patients seeking psychiatric medication.
 Eliminating the estimation and a trial portion of prescription prevents patients from spending months or even years taking prescriptions that may not work for them or even make them worse.
 This saves the patient from spending money on ineffective treatment.

 Psychiatric patients who used a combinatorial pharmacogenomic test to determine treatment ended up saving an average of over $1000 per year on their medical treatment.
 Additionally, targeted medicines such as trastuzumab which targets the HER2 gene in breast cancer, have shown an increase in efficacy in treatment.

-As shown in study by Kaplan-Meier, “28% of the patients treated with trastuzumab plus chemotherapy were free of disease progression at 12 months compared with 9% of the patients treated with chemotherapy alone.”
+As shown in the study by Kaplan-Meier, “28% of the patients treated with trastuzumab plus chemotherapy were free of disease progression at 12 months compared with 9% of the patients treated with chemotherapy alone.”
 Overall, genetic testing in determining medical treatment provides great accuracy and can help cut costs and time.

 While precision medicine has a long way to go before becoming mainstream, it has a promising future.
-Technology advances such as AI have rapidly sped up the field’s growth and continue to drive the field towards success.
+Technology advances such as AI have rapidly sped up the field’s growth and continue to drive the field toward success.